 As an athlete, Gibbs has enough speed to get to the edge on outside runs and turn the corner upfield.
 He also has the speed to accelerate along unideal angles and get a step on defenders.
 In pass protection, he has urgent active feet and brings solid effort.
 He can square up defenders and surge into contact, and he can also identify points of weakness in the protection and respond quickly.

 Gibbs’ Areas for Improvement

-In the passing phase, Gibbs sometimes loses track of the ball when streaking downfield.
-He can also more consistently attack the ball at the catch point, as he sometimes lets it come to him and invites contact.
-Gibbs also occasionally bobbles passes, which can delay transitions upfield on swings and screens.
-Furthermore, he experiences some lapses in ball security after the catch.
+When it comes to passing, Gibbs occasionally loses sight of the ball when running downfield and can be more consistent in attacking it at the catch point.
+He sometimes bobbles passes, which delays his ability to transition upfield on swings and screens.
+Additionally, he experiences occasional lapses in ball security after the catch.

 Lastly, Gibbs’ need for added strength is evident when it comes to pass blocking.
 He can struggle to sustain blocks consistently and is sometimes overpowered due to his lighter frame.